nbirtch/Flea-Visualization/README.md

-# Flea Visualization v0.1-wip - Gary and Friends
+# Flea Visualization v0.1-wip - Gary and Friends (See 436v Process Log Writeup.pdf for final writeup and project description)

 # Documentation and Rationale
 All expected functionality is documented below, anything labelled WIP will describe the parts of the functionality not yet fully implemented.